mailman/mailman/USER_GUIDE.md

 If a message is piped to a Mailman app, this receiver will override any configured receivers.
 The app will process the message, and then quit.
 This receiver is useful for testing and debugging.
+This feature can be disabled with the `Mailman.config.ignore_stdin` option.

 **Example**: `cat plain_message.eml | ruby mailman_app.rb`